mackorone/mackorone.github.io/_posts/2021-02-23-my-lasik-experience.md

 In case it's helpful, here's what I paid:

 ---|---
-Original price........................ | $5800
+Original price | $5800
-Discounted price with VSP...... |  $4500
+Price after VSP discount |  $4500
-Negotiated discounted price.... | $4200
+Price after LVI price match... | $4200
-Amount paid with credit card... | $2000
+Price after reimbursement | $2200
-Amount paid with FSA............ | $2200
+Amount paid with FSA | $2200

 <p/>

-Thanks to a generous $2000 once-per-lifetime LASIK benefit from my employer and some careful planning with my Health Care Flex Spending Account (FSA), I spent only about $1500 after-tax dollars on the procedure and eye drops.
+Thanks to a generous $2000 once-per-lifetime LASIK reimbursement benefit from my employer and some careful planning with my Health Care Flex Spending Account (FSA), I spent only about $1500 after-tax dollars on the procedure and eye drops.
 Not too shabby for a [lifetime](https://www.tlcvision.com/tlc-difference/lifetime-commitment-program/) of clear vision.